David Carson

 SU: It would be unrealistic to disregard the effect you had on our profession as nothing but a passing fad, you undoubtedly changed the way graphic design is practiced and viewed; after years and years of praise, disdain, insults and honors your contributions to the field have been well documented and cemented as one of the most important, what is your reaction to that?

 DC: Well, thank you.
-Its
+It’s

 hard to digest it all with any objectivity.